 - Northwest Fire District (NWFD): Through clinical practice with NWFD, the largest fire district in the state, fellows will respond to a wide variety of urban and suburban calls throughout the Tucson Metropolitan area.
 Fellows will respond with the EMS supervisor on shift for high-acuity or high-risk calls.

-- Tucson Fire Department (TFD): Under the medical direction of Dr. Terry Valenzuela, TFD provides medical dispatch services for all of the Tucson Metropolitan area and an ideal opportunity to gain experience in the utilization of EMD services.
+- Tucson Fire Department (TFD): TFD provides medical dispatch services for all of the Tucson Metropolitan area and an ideal opportunity to gain experience in the utilization of EMD services.

-- University Emergency Medical Services: Work with undergraduate students from the UA to provide BLS first response for 911 calls on the University Campus.
+- University Emergency Medical Services: Work with undergraduate students from the University of Arizona to provide BLS first response for 911 calls on the University campus.

 - Sports Medicine: EMS fellows will rotate with the sports medicine faculty to provide sideline medical care for sporting events in the Tucson region.